 MOMENTARY This is the familiar sort of menu item.
 When it is selected, the function stored with it is called.
 A description for the function that creates and formats the menu looks like this: (TYPE MOMENTARY LABEL Blink-N-Ring MESSAGE "Blinks the screen and rings bells" SELECTEDFN RINGBELLS) TOGGLE This menu item has two states, T and NIL.
 The default state is NIL, but choosing the item toggles its state.
-The following is an example description list, without code for the SELECTEDFN function, for this type of item: (TYPE TOGGLE LABEL DwimDisable SELECTEDFN ChangeDwimState) 3STATE This type of menu item has three states, NEUTRAL, T, and NIL.
+The following is an example description list, without code for the SELECTEDFN function, for this type of item: (TYPE TOGGLE LABEL DwimDisable SELECTEDFN ChangeDwimState)

+3STATE This type of menu item has three states, NEUTRAL, T, and NIL.
 NEUTRAL is the default state.
 T is shown by highlighting the item, and NIL is shown with diagonal lines.
-The following is an example description list, without code for the SELECTEDFN function, for this type of item: (TYPE 3STATE LABEL CorrectProgramAllOrNoSpelling SELECTEDFN ToggleSpellingCorrection) STATE This type of menu item has allows general multiple state items, and the CHANGESTATE item property determines how the item changes state.
-The following is an example description list: (TYPE STATE LABEL "Choose Me" MENUITEMS (Iteml Item2)) DISPLAY This menu item appears on the menu as dummy text.
+The following is an example description list, without code for the SELECTEDFN function, for this type of item: (TYPE 3STATE LABEL CorrectProgramAllOrNoSpelling SELECTEDFN ToggleSpellingCorrection) TITLE This menu item appears on the menu as dummy text.
 It does nothing when chosen.
-An example of its description: (TYPE DISPLAY LABEL "Choices:") NWAY A group of items, only one of which can be chosen at a time.
-The items in the NWAY group should all have a COLLECTION field, and the COLLECTION's should be the same.
-For example, to set up a menu that would allow the user to choose between Helvetica, Gacha, Modern, and Classic fonts, the descriptions might look like this (once again, without the code for the SELECTEDFN): (TYPE NWAY COLLECTION FONTCHOICE LABEL Helvetica SELECTEDFN ChangeFont) (TYPE NWAY COLLECTION FONTCHOICE LABEL Gacha SELECTEDFN ChangeFont) (TYPE NWAY COLLECTION FONTCHOICE) LABEL Modern SELECTEDEN ChangeFeat) SELECTEDFN ChangeFont) (TYPE NWAY COLLECTION FONTCHOICE LABEL Classic SELECTEDFN Changefont) EDITSTART When this type of menu item is chosen, it activates another type of item, an EDIT item.
-The EDIT item or items associated with an EDITSTART item have their 1D's listed on the EDITSTART'S LINKS property.
-An example description list is:

-(TYPE EDITSTART LABEL "Fn to add?"
-LINKS (EDIT Fn))
+An example of its description: (TYPE TITLE LABEL "Choices:") NWAY A group of items, nnly one of which can be chosen at a time.
+The items in the NWAY group should all have an ID field, and the ID's should be the same.
+For example, to set up a menu that would allow the user to choose between Helvetica, Gacha, Modern, and Classic fonts, the descriptions might look like this (once again, without the code for the SELECTEDFN): (TYPE NWAY ID FONTCHOICE LABEL Helvetica SELECTEDFN ChangeFont) (TYPE NWAY ID FONTCHOICE LABEL Gacha SELECTEDFN ChangeFont) (TYPE NWAY ID FONTCHOICE) LABEL Modern SELECTEDFN ChangeFont) (TYPE NWAY ID FONTCHOICE LABEL Classic SELECTEDFN Changefont) NCHOOSE This type of menu item is like NWAY except that the choices are given to the user in a submenu.
+The list to specify an NCHOOSE menu item that is analogous to the NWAY item above might look like this: (TYPE NCHOOSE LABEL FontChoices ITEMS Helvetica Gacha Modern Classic) SELECTDFN Changefont) EDITSTART When this type of menu itein is chosen, it activates another type of item, an EDIT item.
+The EDIT item or items associated with an EDITSTART item have their ID's listed on the EDITSTART'S ITEMS property.
+An example description list is: (TYPE EDITSTART LABEL "Function to add?"
+ITEMS (Fn)) EDIT This type of menu item can actually be edited by you.
+It is often associated with an EDITSTART item (see above), but the caret that prompts for input will also appear if the item itself is chosen.
+An EDIT item follows the same editing conventions as editing in Executive Window: Add characters by typing them at the caret.
+Move the caret by pointing the mouse at the new position, and clicking the left button.